ashpect/lib_manage/README.md

 ## DEPENDENCIES :

 >It is built on the ToroPHP web framework and the templating engine used is twig version 3.0.
-It usses Composer verison 2.3.10, MySQL version 8.0.29 and nginx version 1.23.0.
+> It usses Composer verison 2.3.10, MySQL version 8.0.29 and nginx version 1.23.0.
 The version of PHP used is 7.4.3.
->This lms was developed on mac os Monterey but is expected to run on most of the lower updates as well.``
+>The lms was developed on mac os Monterey but is expected to run on most of the lower updates as well.``
 >You can refer its documentation on the following links: 1.
 ToroPHP - https://github.com/anandkunal/ToroPHP 2.
 Twig - https://twig.symfony.com/doc/

 ## DATABASE STRUCTURE :